top of page

 But this isn't a discussion of supermarkets specifically.
 If you're interested in how super-market layout and product placement influences your shopping decisions then Google is your friend.
 I'm not specifically suggesting that carefully arranged supermarket layouts are dishonest.
 But do understand that it's done to influence your shopping habits.

 This article is about the unscrupulous web site equivalent of the supermarket designs I mentioned above.
-The term Dark Patterns (and Deceptive Design) is given to the deliberately sneaky layout and page progression used by website designers to unfavorably manipulate you for their gain.
+The term Dark Patterns (and Deceptive Design) is given to the deliberately sneaky layout, concealment, conditionals, and page progression used by website designers to unfavorably manipulate you for their gain.

 marionette using a computer